Ustaše in Australia: Involvement in football

 president Marko Vrkić made the claim that Šimunić didn't intend to cause offense when using the chant, comparing it to "Australians using, Aussie, Aussie, Aussie, Oi, Oi, Oi".
-However, the very same chant is used by the Ustaša as their call-sign, making it synonymous with the genocidal Pavelić regime.
+However, the very same chant is used by the Ustaša as their call-sign, making it synonymous with the genocidal Pavelić regime. Šimunić was later appointed to assistant national coach and head youth coach for the Croatia national football team, where he has been accused of creating a culture where Ustaše ideology is normalised.

 2022 Australia Cup Final controversy

 During the 2022 Australia Cup Final that featured Sydney United 58 FC, the main Croatian-Australian team in NSW, footage showed hundreds of Sydney United fans participating in the Ustaša Za dom spremni (ZDS) chant while giving fascist salutes.
-Many Ustaše and HOS flags were proudly displayed and the Welcome to Country presented by a local Indigenous leader was interrupted and booed.
+Many Ustaše and HOS flags were proudly displayed.

-While these actions were strongly condemned in the wider community, very little criticism came from Croatian-Australians.
-A well-known Croatian-Australian who made a public statement saying that the actions were "embarrassing" was quickly told on social media to be silent by another prominent Croatian-Australian in the football community.
-The main Sydney United fan group, Sydney United Supporters (SUS), stated that they "don't apologise to anyone, Za dom spremni".
-SUS members have also posted photos of themselves with neo-Nazi and Ustaša paraphernalia.

-In a response reminiscent of the pandering to the Ustaše in 1950s Australia, Football Australia chose not to mention the Ustaše when addressing the issue.
-The organisation banned two Sydney United fans, imposed suspended sanctions and fined the club $15,000.
-Amidst calls for the club to lose its licence, Football Australia advised the Sydney United club that they must do some education courses and volunteer work in the next few years.
-Football Australia CEO, James Johnson, stated that the racist behaviour displayed by Sydney United fans will not prevent the club from being promoted to a new domestic football division.
+In June 2024, three Sydney United fans were convicted and fined $500 in a NSW court for deliberately and intentionally performing the Nazi salute at the 2022 Australia Cup Final.
+In November 2024, convictions for two of the three Sydney United fans were overturned on appeal.